• 中文核心期刊要目总览

 Engineering hierarchical γ/ε/γ-twin laminate via cyclic tension-compression for strength-ductility synergy in a metastable high-entropy alloy

-Abstract: Metastable high-entropy alloys (HEAs) offer a practical strategy to achieve a good balance between strength and ductility through both deformation-induced (martensitic) phase transformations and solid solution strengthening effects.
-However, HEAs often have a low yield strength and a tendency towards deformation-induced martensite coarsening, which impedes the formation of refined microstructures that would improve the mechanical properties.
+• Abstract: Metastable high-entropy alloys (HEAs) offer a practical strategy for achieving a good balance between strength and ductility through both deformation-induced (martensitic) phase transformations and solid solution strengthening effects.
+However, HEAs often have a low yield strength (YS) and a tendency toward deformation-induced martensite coarsening, which impedes the formation of refined microstructures that would improve the mechanical properties.
 Here, we demonstrate that in a prototype metastable Fe60Mn12Cr12Ni8Si8 HEA, a hierarchical γ/ε/γ-twin laminate structure can be achieved simply by cyclic tension-compression (CTC) processing.
-Compared to the as-received material, the engineered microstructure contains a higher density of coherent interfaces and exhibits more pronounced microstructural evolution during tensile deformation, resulting in a 130% increase in yield strength while maintaining comparable ductility.
-Atomic-scale characterization integrated with density functional theory calculations reveal that during successive CTC cycles, partial dislocations nucleate within the ε-martensite and propagate along 111γ/0001ε planes, leading to the re-transformation back to γ or nano γ twins, thereby effectively reducing the inter-spacing.
-Crucially, in this metastable HEA the transformation-mediated twinning (TMT) exhibits a lower energy barrier than the classical layer-by-layer mechanism.
-Significant dislocation accumulation at the γ/ε interfaces generates intense local stresses, supplying the critical energies to activate TMT.
+Compared to the as-received material, the engineered microstructure contains a higher density of coherent interfaces and exhibits more pronounced microstructural evolution during tensile deformation, resulting in a 130% increase in YS while maintaining comparable ductility.
+Atomic-scale characterization integrated with density functional theory calculations reveals that during successive CTC cycles, partial dislocations nucleate within the ε martensite and propagate along the 111γ/0001ε planes, leading to retransformation back into γ or nano γ twins, thereby effectively reducing the interspacing.
+Crucially, in this metastable HEA, transformation-mediated twinning (TMT) exhibits a lower energy barrier than the classical layer-by-layer mechanism.
+Significant dislocation accumulation at the γ/ε interfaces generates intense local stresses, supplying the critical energy required to activate TMT.
 Our work offers a valuable insight into the twinning mechanism and highlights a practical new way of developing very fine hierarchical γ/ε/γ-twin laminate microstructures with improved strength.

 /